Rubie, Nina Scott and Polly Rowley-Sams as The Musical Spores / Photo by Tegid Cartwright

 Photo by Tegid Cartwright

-Nina is Producer, Director and Co-Writer of 'Be More Mushroom', a raucous, educational musical for kids and grown ups exploring what fungi can teach us about identity, power and society.
-Be More Mushroom started as Nina's Applied Theatre MA dissertation and was developed as part of a residency at St. Margaret's House with Dan de la Motte and a group of queer performers, musicians and mycologists.
-Nina also produced the educational strand of the project, a series of workshops which explored the relationship between queer theory and fungi.
-All performances and workshops were sold out and received unanimously positive feedback from audience and participants.
-This project has a big life ahead of it so watch this space!
+Nina is Director, Co-Writer & ensemble performer of Be More Mushroom, a raucous, educational musical for kids and grown ups exploring what fungi can teach us about identity, power and society.
+Be More Mushroom was developed as part of a residency at St. Margaret's House with Dan de la Motte and a group of queer performers, musicians and mycologists.
+It was recently performed at Queer Nature: After Hours at Kew Gardens and will be developed further in 2024.
+Alongside the show is multiple workshops for all ages creatively engaging with Queer Theory and Fungi.

-Nina has designed celebrated costumes for award winning companies including Kill the Beast's He Had Hairy Hands (WINNER Peter Brook Festival Award, WINNER Manchester Theatre Awards, BBC Top Pick of the Fringe) and The Boy Who kicked Pigs.
+Nina has designed celebrated costumes for award winning companies including Kill the Beast's He Had Hairy Hands (WINNER Peter Brook Festival Award, WINNER Manchester Theatre Awards, BBC Top Pick of the Fringe) and The Boy Who Kicked Pigs.

 ![]() | ![]() |